James-Z-Zhang00/emotion-detection/README.md

 # Repository for final project

-By completing this project, you have:
+By completing this project, I have:

 Created an Emotion Detection application using the functions from embeddable AI libraries